SixFigureClub/ProcrastiNOT/README.md

 * Any modifications needed to be made to files/folders to view or use application

 ## Help
-Any advise for common problems or issues
+Any advice for common problems or issues

 ## Authors
 Contributors names and contact info